This course will be updated or discontinued on or before Sunday, February 11, 2024

 Investigations should be started and completed as soon as reasonable.

-People who are involved in the complaint must be counseled that retaliation violates the law and company policies.
+People involved in the complaint must be counseled that retaliation violates the law and company policies.
 Supervisors should be alert to signs of retaliation.
-Retaliation can take many forms, including14:
+Retaliation can take many forms, including:

 The FEHC regulations require an employer to take appropriate remedial steps when there is proof of misconduct.
 Wrongful behavior does not need to rise to the level of a policy violation or the law to require a remedy.

 An employer's legal obligation is to take reasonable steps to prevent and correct unlawful behavior.
-Meeting this obligation includes14:
+Meeting this obligation includes:

 Some individuals may be afraid to report harassing behaviors for fear of reprisal.
 They may not know that employees and students who report sexual harassment are protected from retaliation by whistleblower laws.
-You have the right to file a whistleblower complaint with OSHA if you believe your employer retaliated against you for exercising your rights as an employee under the whistleblower protection laws enforced by OSHA.15 In States with OSHA-approved State Plans, employees may file complaints under section 11(c) of the Occupational Safety and Health Act with Federal OSHA and with the State Plan under its equivalent statutory provision.15
+You have the right to file a whistleblower complaint with OSHA if you believe your employer retaliated against you for exercising your rights as an employee under the whistleblower protection laws enforced by OSHA (DOL, 2020).
+In States with OSHA-approved State Plans, employees may file complaints under section 11(c) of the Occupational Safety and Health Act with Federal OSHA and the State Plan under its equivalent statutory provision (DOL, 2020).

 For CA, the OSHA designated center is: